AnatoliyZabrovskiy/spot_docker/README.md

    source /opt/ros/noetic/setup.bash
    ```

 then we export [ROS_MASTER_URI](https://wiki.ros.org/ROS/EnvironmentVariables) environment variable that tells a ROS Node where the ROS Master is.
-In our case the Lab Server is a ROS Master!
+In our case the Lab Server is the ROS Master!

    ```sh
    export ROS_MASTER_URI=http://192.168.1.136:11311